We're going Saus-tainable

 Meat trays

-We are now focused solely on sausage trays made with mono-PET, a material that’s designed to be recycled through kerbside systems.
-You may spot a temporary label on packs in-store.
+We are now solely producing on sausage trays made with mono-PET, a material that’s designed to be recycled through kerbside systems.
+This trial was successful and we are now going live with the new trays!

 Soft Plastic packs